Disclaimer: I own nothing

-As I open the curtain enough to peek in, I smile slightly seeing mother fast asleep... my smile almost immediately falls as I take her in, her quilt thrown half of her body as she sprawls over the bed, her flimsy black nightie barely containing her breasts.
+As I open the curtain enough to peek in, I smile slightly seeing mother fast asleep... my smile almost immediately falls as I take in her appearance, her quilt thrown over half of her body as she sprawls over the bed, her flimsy black nightie barely containing her breasts.

 Immediately the beast within me awakens, my trousers becoming tighter as I spot a perfectly coin-sized nipple through the see-through silk.

 Pulling the curtain back closed, I flee the room quietly.

 I intend to indulge in my sins, and Lust is probably one of the least dangerous or hurtful sins, other than sloth and gluttony, but losing my control here would be incredibly stupid.

 Mother is a very, very powerful magic-user.
 Not a witch, she hates that term, but a very talented sorceress.

 Even if I didn't love and respect her, trying to molest a sleeping sorceress is just asking to be disintegrated.